3D Printing vs Injection Molding

 3D Printing: Engineers can quickly produce parts for concept validation or end-use.
 This iterative design process enables engineers to validate and refine their designs before committing to small to medium-scale production, speeding up production and minimizing the risk of costly design flaws.

 Injection Molding: The production of molds for injection molding can be expensive and time-consuming, impacting project timelines for initial production.
-However, this technology can be faster when dealing with large-scale production.
+However, selecting the appropriate production method during the prototype development phase is crucial.
+Once a mold is created, modifications to the mold necessitate changes to the product design and recasting.
+This technology can be faster when dealing with large-scale production.

 Cost Comparison